 Picking the Right Bluetooth Antenna for Your PCB Design

 Have you ever tried tracing your wireless usage?
-Bluetooth PCB antenna design has gotten our bluetooth electronics everywhere.
+Bluetooth PCB antenna design has gotten our bluetooth electronics everywhere by allowing devices to connect to a standardized matching network.
 For instance, I am streaming music from my phone to wireless headphones.
 Later, I’ll hop into my car and take phone calls through my hands-free computer system.
 Then I can get home and talk to my home-assistants to tell me the weather, set dinner timers, take off my shoes, give me a massage… Oh, I got ahead of myself there.

 Bluetooth-enabled devices have a myriad of applications ranging from healthcare, internet of things, entertainment, and VR.
 Creative designers have a number of options for including Bluetooth antennae in their PCB.
 Custom-designed antennas are becoming more popular, and chip antennas are currently at record low costs.
 What’s stopping you from jumping into your own Bluetooth antenna designs?

 Even if you have no RF design experience, you will need to learn to think like an RF designer.
 The first step in choosing an appropriate Bluetooth antenna for your PCB is to narrowly define the functional requirements of your device.
 Ask yourself the following questions:

 - Is your product mounted on or packaged in metal?

 - What is your required communication range and antenna gain?

 Once you have narrowed down your requirements based on these questions, you are one step closer to choosing the right Bluetooth antenna for your device.